 If VTS motor does not stop at the end of its stroke while installed, the motor could be defective.

-VTS Control Module
+VTS Control Module (if so equipped)

 It receives its current from the battery.
 It is protected by its own 7.5 A fuse, located on the MPEM module.